 Honkara is an abbreviation for “Honjozo Karakuchi”, which is a classic type of sake.
 Honjozo’s are rich and robust.
 “Karakuchi” means it is dry.
 This Honkara is a wonderful representation of the style.
-It has a light and silky mouthfeel, some marshmallow sweetness, and a crisp dry finish.
+Since it is also polished to 60%, it has a light and silky mouthfeel, notes of mochi and white flowers, and a crisp dry finish.
 It can be enjoyed chilled, at room temperature or gently warmed.

 Low aroma, slight marshmallow on the palate.
 Finishes dry, and clean.